FreeBSD manual

 When generating C code, this field is used to ensure function

-can be used on <interface>, <method>, <signal>, <property> and
+be used on <interface>, <method>, <signal>, <property> and <arg>

-<arg> elements.
+elements.

 org.gtk.GDBus.DocString.Short

-A string with Docbook content for short/brief documentation.
+A string with DocBook content for short/brief documentation.
 This

 annotation can only be used on <interface> elements.